 |Minimum 2 main semesters and Maximum 6 main semesters||Minimum 4 main semesters and Maximum 8 main semesters|

 The applicant must select the study system (Full Time or Part Time) during the online application.

-- The admission process and requirements for both Diploma and Master Degrees are the same, for more information about admission requirements, please click here
+- The admission process and requirements for both Diploma and Master Degrees are the same.

-To proceed for a Master’s Degree (second year), an applicant is required to:
+To proceed for a professional Master’s Degree (second year), an applicant is required to:

 - Complete the first year course work “first year diploma” (24 credit hours at least with CGPA of 3 with a minimum GPA (2) in each course).